postman-cs/cs-cli/README.md

 ## Common Questions

 **"I've never used Terminal before"**
 Perfect!
 This tool was built for you.
-Terminal is just a text-based way to talk to your computer.
-Copy and paste the commands exactly as shown - you'll be fine.
+You'll be fine.

 **"What if it asks for my password?"**
 That's normal!
 The installer needs to install software on your Mac, which requires your permission.
 When you type your password, you won't see any characters appear - just type your Mac login password and press Enter.